 The importance of an optimally-functioning Methylation cycle: Methylation is an inexorable process at the genetic-cellular level which – when functioning optimally helps protect the body, or – when defective increases our potential health risks.

-A low homocysteine may also cause disturbance in methylation as (again) homocysteine is required for the conversion methionine to cysteine.
-Low homocysteine also limits Glutathione production to assist the body in mounting a rapid response to oxidative stress – as well as indirectly decreasing detoxification factors Taurine and Sulphate.
+A low homocysteine may also cause disturbance in methylation as homocysteine is required for the conversion of methionine to cysteine.
+Low homocysteine also limits glutathione production to assist the body in responding to oxidative stress – as well as indirectly decreasing the detoxification factors of Sulphate and Taurine.